paapaabdullahm/angular-cli/README.md

 &nbsp;
-* Add the following content to the vhost.conf file and save it
+* Add the following content to the vhost.conf file (make sure you replace **web-app** in the **proxy_pass** option below to whatever you named your application under services in the compose file above) and save it

 ```shell
 server_names_hash_bucket_size 64;